camel-tooling/vscode-wsdl2rest/Readme.md

  By specifying an existing WSDL file, you can use this extension to generate a Camel Rest DSL + CXF solution for REST-style access.
 The WSDL file can be located either on your local file system or from an accessible web URL.

-Note: For this preview release, the **WSDL to Camel Rest DSL** extension creates Spring Boot and Blueprint configurations.
-Java configuratons are not supported yet.
+Note: For this preview release, the **WSDL to Camel Rest DSL** extension creates Spring, Spring Boot, or Blueprint configurations.
+Java configurations are not supported yet.

 ## Contact Us
 If you run into an issue or have a suggestion, you can report it by [creating a new issue on GitHub](https://github.com/camel-tooling/vscode-wsdl2rest/issues).

 ## How to install
-You can download this **WSDL to Camel Rest DSL** extension from the Visual Studio Code Marketplace on its own or as part of the [Extension pack for Apache Camel](https://marketplace.visualstudio.com/items?itemName=camel-tooling.apache-camel-extension-pack or as its own [wsdl2rest extension](https://marketplace.visualstudio.com/items?itemName=camel-tooling.vscode-wsdl2rest).
+You can download this **WSDL to Camel Rest DSL** extension from the Visual Studio Code Marketplace on its own or as part of the [Extension pack for Apache Camel](https://marketplace.visualstudio.com/items?itemName=camel-tooling.apache-camel-extension-pack or as its own) [wsdl2rest extension](https://marketplace.visualstudio.com/items?itemName=camel-tooling.vscode-wsdl2rest).

 After you install VS Code, follow these steps:
 1. In VS Code, select **View > Extensions**.